codejutsu1/laravel-vtung/README.md

     composer require codejutsu1/laravel-vtung
     ```

-- Register the service provider and publish the config file.
+- Register the service provider and publish the config file via this command:

     ```bash
     php artisan vtung:install
     ```

-    A configuration file named `vtung.php` will be placed in the `config` folder on laravel application:
+    A configuration file named `vtung.php` will be placed in the `config` folder of your laravel application:

     ```php
     <?php